 10.38.10.2.3 Extended Address (#499, #143, #498)

-When an initiator and a responder intend to use secure compact frames (see 9.2.12 (Outgoing frame security procedure for Compact frames) and 9.2.13 (Incoming frame security procedure for the Compact frames)),
+When an initiator and a responder intend to use secure compact frames (see 9.2.12 (Outgoing frame security procedure for Compact frames) and 9.2.13 (Incoming frame security procedure for the Compact frames)), each of the initiator and responder shall maintain one secCompactFrameKeyDescriptor in secCompactFrameKeyList (see 9.5.1) for each key negotiated between the initiator and the responder.

+For an incoming compact frame that is marked as resolved (see 10.38.10.2.1), the corresponding extended address can be identified based on the IRK used to resolve the RPA_hash of the frame.

+Methods for the negotiation of the security key and the corresponding extended address and Key ID are not defined in this standard but may be carried out using higher layer methods.